Introduction

 /*

-* Each element must be an object from PCOperation.getTransactions().
+* Each transaction is an object from PCOperation.getTransactions()

 */